 With Inert and impermeable qualities, soda glass contains about 70% silica, 15% sodium oxide (soda ash), 9% lime with smaller amounts of ingredients, makes up about 90% of the type of glass in use today.

 Soda-lime glass is used in the glass industry to make everything from windows, bottles, and Ball Mason jars to most contemporary glassware and glass food storage.

 It’s easy to tell the difference between “Crystal” and regular glass; it’s beautiful stuff, but I wouldn’t make a habit of drinking out of it.
-On the other hand, I know few people who don’t appreciate the look of fine leaded crystal glass, and they look beautiful when displayed on shelves, in a cabinet, or possibly the top of a Murphy bar.
+On the other hand, I know few people who don’t appreciate the look of fine leaded crystal glass, and they look beautiful when displayed on shelves, in a cabinet.

 Most glassware used in the average home today is non-toxic.
 Soda Lime glass accounts for 90% of glass found in U.S. homes, is impermeable and does not leach heavy metals.
 As part of our...